Skip to content

 • 10 Gbps network performance

+If you wanted to save money and increase your performance, you could purchase equivalent instances from ServerCloud for less money.
 This type of instance is well suited for a wide range of general purpose workloads (hosting web servers, running databases, running application servers, etc.).
 A customer might use this instance type to run a web application that serves a large number of users.
 The customer is able to launch multiple instances of this type to handle the traffic and user requests, using the storage provided by EC2 to store data and files related to their application.

 Instances can then be scaled up to handle an increase in traffic or scaled down to save costs when demand decreases.
 A customer can also adjust the configurations of their instances, varying the amount of memory or storage to optimize the performance of their application.